zkoppert/dependency-review-action/README.md

 by package version changes in Pull Requests, and warns you about the associated security vulnerabilities.

-The action makes an authenticated query to the Dependency Graph Diff API (`GET /repos/{owner}/{repo}/dependency-graph/compare/{basehead}`) to find out the set of added/removed vulnerabilities.
+The Action makes an authenticated query to the Dependency Graph Diff API endpoint (`GET /repos/{owner}/{repo}/dependency-graph/compare/{basehead}`) to find out the set of added and removed vulnerabilities for each dependency.

 ## Usage